minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 If the testing party wants to tighten the binding between user and test result, ownership verification should be considered when a result is available and the result will be issued outside a supervised context.
 The server should issue a verification code to the user by ways of sms, phone or e-mail and should return a response that prompts the CoronaTester app to ask for this validation number.

-To prompt the response, use HTTP responsecode: 401
+To prompt the response, use HTTP response code: 401

 The response body should look like this: